sanchit0496/sanchit0496/README.md

 # Hey 👋, I'm Sanchit!

-## About Me 🚀
+I'm currently working as a Software Engineering Specialist at Dassault Systèmes and have been coding since 2016.
+I was honored to receive the Google India Nanodegree Scholarship for Front End Development in 2018 and was recognized as a top 25 innovator in the India Innovation Initiative.
+Additionally, I was a semi-finalist in the 3M Young Innovators Challenge Awards the same year.

-Currently working as Software Engineering Specialist at Dassault Systèmes, coding since 2016.
-I received the Google India Nanodegree Scholarship for Front End Development in 2018 and was a top 25 innovator in the India Innovation Initiative and a semi-finalist in the 3M Young Innovators Challenge Awards the same year
+I love sharing my knowledge by writing technical articles on Medium and GeeksForGeeks.
+I have also enjoyed being an educator at Unacademy.
+Moreover, I have published my app on the Play Store.
+Feel free to connect with me!

 ## Technical Skills